 Add more languages

-This page will explain to you how to install language packages to support Optical Character Recognition (OCR) on more languages.
+This page explains how to install language packages to support Optical Character Recognition (OCR) on more languages.

 To be able to perform OCR, Datashare uses an open source technology called Apache Tesseract.
-When Tesseract extracts text from images, it uses "language packages" especially trained for each specific languages.
+When Tesseract extracts text from images, it uses 'language packages' especially trained for each specific languages.
 Unfortunately, those packages can be heavy and to ensure a lightweight installation of Datashare, the installer doesn't use them all by default.
-In the case Datashare informs you of a missing package, this guide will explain you how to manually install it on your system.
+In the case Datashare informs you of a missing package, this guide explains you how to manually install it on your system.

 Install packages on Mac